DXLEII/bluesky--bot/README.md

 <h1>Bluesky Bot</h1>

 <p>Bluesky Bot is a simple bot designed to post "Hello, World!" to your Bluesky account every minute.
-It serves as a starting point for more complex interactions with Bluesky.</p>
+It serves as a starting point for more complex interactions with Bluesky.
+The bot also gives you a notifacation using notify when you make a new post.</p>

 <h2>Getting Started</h2>